Parth2925/options-tracker/DEPLOYMENT.md

 - **Database connection errors**: Check that `DATABASE_URL` is set correctly in Render environment variables
 - **Import errors**: Make sure all dependencies are in `requirements.txt`
 - **Port errors**: Render automatically sets `$PORT`, make sure your start command uses it
-- **Pandas build errors**: If you see pandas compilation errors with Python 3.13, the `runtime.txt` file in the root directory specifies Python 3.11.9.
-After committing and pushing `runtime.txt`, Render should automatically use Python 3.11.9.
-If it doesn't:
+- **Pandas build errors**: If you see pandas compilation errors:
+  - **Solution 1**: Manually set Python version in Render:
     1. Go to Render dashboard → Your service → Settings
-  2. Under "Build & Deploy", check "Python Version"
+    2. Under "Build & Deploy", find "Python Version" dropdown
-  3. Manually set it to Python 3.11.9 if needed
-  4. Or delete and recreate the service (it will pick up runtime.txt automatically)
+    3. Select **Python 3.11.9** (or 3.12.x)
+    4. Save and redeploy
+  - **Solution 2**: Use pandas 2.2.3+ which supports Python 3.13 (already updated in requirements.txt)
+  - **Solution 3**: If `runtime.txt` isn't detected, ensure it's in the root directory and commit/push it, then manually set Python version in Render settings

 ### Frontend Issues